Financial-Times/origami-build-tools/TROUBLESHOOT.md

 >npm ERR!
 >npm ERR!
 Please try running this command again as root/Administrator.

-This can be fixed by following one of the methods suggested in the [official guide](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
+This can be fixed by following the guide above on [fixing npm permissions](#fix-npm-permissions).

 ### Warning `Origami registry is not configured in a .bowerrc file`